LISTEN AND LEARN

 One of the things I love best about this job is that I have the great pleasure of speaking with a variety of senior training managers across many industries on a weekly basis.
-I like to think that they learn as much from me as I do from them but sometimes, I am sure that I am the one that really benefits from these conversations.
+I like to think that they learn as much from me as I do from them.
+But sometimes, I'm sure that I'm the one that really benefits from these conversations.

 FOCUS ON WHAT YOU CAN CONTROL

 Retail is a complex science.
-Although no one retailer can control the economy (many would argue that Walmart does in fact play a significant role in the global economy) we do understand that effective marketing will at least get people into your store; so let’s talk about what happens if marketing succeeds in that goal.
+Although no one retailer can control the economy— though many would argue that Walmart does in fact play a significant role in the global economy—we do understand that effective marketing will at least get people into your store.
+So let's talk about what happens if marketing succeeds in that goal.

 In PART TWO I will discuss some observations and best practices for how an LMS can really impact your retail employee performance.